 - Indulge yourself and spare the planet: 10 incredible eco-lodges around the world

 - Awe-inspiring hideouts in Uttarakhand to tune out of life and tune into the mountains

 - Read my responsible travel tips for meaningful, authentic experiences around the world

 - Other “Responsible travel” finds around the world

-- Marriott hotels around the way are now using glass bottles to offer complimentary water and removing single use plastic products from their washrooms.
+- Some Marriott hotels now use glass bottles to offer complimentary water in the rooms.

 - ResponsibleTravel.com has introduced “No Single Use Plastic Holidays“, featuring trips around the world where no single-use plastic is used in the accommodations, restaurants, transport or activities.

 What else can we do?
 Spread the word about plastic free living:

 - Use the above single-use plastic alternatives in everyday life and while travelling and inspire others to take action too.

 - Chat with the owners of our favorite cafes / restaurants / accommodations to replace plastic straws and packaging with eco-friendly alternatives.